 As a result you'll have to work for longer, which can add up to much more wasted time if you apply it across your entire farm.
 Your tractor will have to generate more power to combat slip, and your working times will increase accordingly.
 This also uses much more fuel.

-Worn tyres have a detrimental effect on soil structure, because older tyres deform more.
-The ground is subjected to loads that are less well-distributed, and soil compaction is higher.
 The compaction caused by your worn tractor tyres means you'll have to do much more groundwork to aerate and loosen the soil.
 This extra time spent in the field translates to extra direct costs, especially in terms of fuel consumption.

 Compaction reduces biological activity in the soil.
 That means you'll have to use more fertiliser to make up for the lack of nutrients normally produced by micro-organisms living in the soil.

-Soil degradation has a serious negative impact on crop quality and yields.
-Numerous studies have shown that yields can be 10-30% lower in cases of excessive compaction depending on the soil type and crops.
 If you think about the total number of trips you make through the field (ploughing, sowing, treatment, harvesting etc.), your farming vehicles will drive over 70-100% of the cultivated ground, and therefore has a big impact on your harvest volumes.
 Your farm will therefore generate less revenue.

 Not only that, but if you have a polyculture/livestock farm, having to offset poor yields by buying extra feed will reduce your profits even more.